hingeslab/doc/docs/0-intro.md

 ## Find the latest releases

-See the newest Aptos releases in the [Latest Releases](./releases/index.md) list and its subpages.
+See the newest Hinges releases in the [Latest Releases](docs/5-Resources) list and its subpages.

 ## Set up your environment and start with the tutorials